 Case in point: Perth Tolle.

 I originally ran into Perth at an ETF.com conference in Florida.
 Perth pitched me on her passion for ETFs, her passion for freedom, and her desire to combine the two concepts.
 I was 50% sold.
 Freedom sounded great.
 1 However, I was a bit sour on the other 50% — the whole “launching an ETF” aspect of the deal.
-After bearing witness to the insane competition in the ETF industry, along with the high fixed costs of launching an ETF, the prospects of launching someone else’s ETF idea wasn’t exciting.
+After bearing witness to the insane competition in the ETF industry, along with the high fixed costs of launching an ETF, the prospects of launching someone else’s ETF idea weren’t exciting.
 I politely told Perth, “No thanks.”

 Fast forward to 2018.
 Perth continued to express her passion to launch an ETF.
 I kept providing obstacles: “Where’s your funding?”
 “Where are your investors?”
 “Do you know how terrible the ETF business is these days?”